 Lineage Back to Sheikh Usman Dan Fodio: The Sultan of Sokoto is the spiritual leader of Nigeria’s enormous Muslim community.
 He gains this position by lineage.
 Abubakar is the 20th heir to the two-century-old throne founded by his ancestor, Sheikh Usman Dan Fodio.
 Dan Fodio (1754-1817 CE) was a scholar, leader of the Maliki school of Islam and the Qadiri branch of Sufism, and Islamic reformer of the nineteenth century.
 Dan Fodio believed that Islam should have a more central role in the life of the people of West Africa and led an uprising to institute the changes he sought.
 His figure and his writings are a very important chapter in the history of Islam in West Africa, and Abubakar, by lineage, holds a key place in West African Islam, and particularly for the Fulani and Hausa people who followed Dan Fodio.

-Current Issues: The Sultan has started many initiatives to counter and reduce the influence of Boko Haram.
+Interfaith Initiative: The Sultan has started many initiatives to counter and reduce the influence of Boko Haram.
 He has also worked to strengthen Muslim-Christian ties by inviting an international joint Muslim Christian Delegation to visit Nigeria.
 In 2019, he was appointed as Co-Moderator of the Council of Religion for Peace (CRP).

-“Seeing to the welfare of people is more effective than the use of force.
-It has been said that the crown of a leader is his integrity, his stronghold is his impartiality and his wealth is the welfare of his people.”
+“The crown of a leader is his integrity, his stronghold is his impartiality, and his wealth is the welfare of his people.

 70 million Muslims look to His Royal Eminence as their spiritual leader